TEAM ARKEA - SAMSIC

 The dream of a territory (which was annexed to France in 1532 but has retained its distinct flavour) ever since Hinault retired came true in 2014 with the Tour de France debut of an unashamedly Breton team whose main sponsor was the regional council, headed by the politician and great cycling aficionado Jean-Yves Le Drian.
-It was the first regional team from the West (more specifically, South—South-West) to take part in the Tour de France since 1961.
+Before the Grand Départ from Yorkshire, it was the first regional team from Western France to take part in the Tour de France since 1961.

 - Final victory0